A quick guide on In-game known issues and How to deal with them

 Don’t get deceived!

-- General information: switching has the highest in-game priority!
+- General information: swapping has the highest in-game priority!

 - When trying to see if a shield was used or not pay attention to the shield icon.
 When tapped it fades away slowly and when the “do not use” button is pressed it abruptly disappears.
 Furthermore, shields used will deploy into an animation if given enough time before the end of the Charge Move Mini-game.

-Delay in switch animation and asset loading after a swap
+Delay in swap animation and asset loading after a swap

-- Official Arena Stance: Gameplay can be affected slightly or heavily, given that proper matchup information is not given to one player which may cause a player to make shielding decisions based on incorrect information.
+- Official Arena Stance: Gameplay can be affected slightly or heavily, given that proper matchup information is not given to one Competitor which may cause a Competitor to make shielding decisions based on incorrect information.
 Because of this, it may be determined to be grounds for a rematch depending on the circumstances of the battle.

 Fast-Move Duration Inconsistency

-- Issue description: The game does not apply Fast-Move damage consistently at the beginning of the last turn of said movement.
+- Issue description: The game does not apply Fast-Move damage consistently at the beginning of its last turn.
 Fast Moves will sometimes take longer than expected to perform.
-This may be noticeable when the Competitors are using Fast Moves with different turn duration and switching is involved.
+This may be noticeable when the Competitors are using Fast Moves with different turn duration and swapping is involved.

 - Official Arena Stance: Fast-Move duration inconsistency may be grounds for a rematch depending on the circumstances of the battle.